 मृदा स्वास्थ्य कार्ड योजना भारत सरकार की एक महत्त्वाकांक्षी कृषि योजना है| यह योजना २०१५ में प्रधानमंत्री नरेंद्र मोदी द्वारा लॉन्च की गयी थी| इस योजना का लाभ भारत के सभी किसानो को दिया जाता है| इस योजना के अंतर्गत किसानो को मृदा स्वास्थ्य कार्ड प्रदान किये जाते हैं| यह कार्ड किसानो की उनकी जमीन की मिटटी की जांच के बाद ही दिया जाता है| इस कार्ड से किसान अपनी मिटटी के विषय में पूरी जानकारी प्राप्त कर सकते हैं जैसे मिटटी का प्रकार, उसमे उपस्थित पोषक तत्व, उर्वरकों के प्रयोग से मृदा के पोषक तत्वों में होने वाली कमी, आदि| इस कार्ड में दी गयी जानकारी के आधार पर किसान भविष्य में कोनसी सी फसल से उसे ज्यादा मुनाफा होगा यह पता लगा सकता है| मृदा स्वास्थ्य कार्ड प्रत्येक २ साल में वितरित किए जाते हैं| मृदा स्वास्थ्य कार्ड योजना की सभी जानकारी इस आर्टिकल में दी गयी है|

-SCH Scheme is a centrally funded scheme which has been introduced and is managed by the Department of Agriculture, Cooperation & Farmers Welfare under the Ministry of Agriculture and Farmers Welfare, GoI at central Level.
+SCH Scheme is a centrally funded scheme that has been introduced and is managed by the Department of Agriculture, Cooperation & Farmers Welfare under the Ministry of Agriculture and Farmers Welfare, GoI at the central level.
 The actual implementation of the scheme across states is carried forward by the respective State Agriculture Departments and District Administration.

 To get complete information about the innovative SHC Scheme of the Indian Government, you can go through this article.